Writing for the stage

 Why writing plays will make you a better writer

 - You’ll write better dialogue: Writing is like lifting weights: the more you exercise your muscles, the stronger you get.
-Plays, for the most part, depend much more heavily on dialogue than do screenplays.
-So it stands to reason that writing plays will exercise your dialogue muscles more.
-In particular, writing plays forces you to create variety—too many sentences of the same length and rhythm will put an audience to sleep—and at the same time, it’s great practice in capturing the rhythm of how characters speak.
+Plays, for the most part, depend much more heavily on dialogue than screenplays or novels Writing plays will exercise your dialogue muscles more and forces you to create variety—too many sentences of the same length and rhythm will put an audience to sleep—and at the same time, it’s great practice in capturing the rhythm of how characters speak.
 And equally important, writing plays means valuable practice in creating subtext through dialogue.
-Then, when you go back to your screenplay and have only a few lines with which to work, each one will have that crispness, sparkle and meaning.

 - Get more out of those confined spaces—and times: In screenwriting, the story jumps from place to place—literally—in the space of a single frame.
 While this can be a wonderful storytelling asset, it can also be a crutch.
 Have an unsolvable problem?
 Just move somewhere else and maybe that will work.
 P0.laywrights, on the other hand, don’t have the luxury of being able to change sets at the drop of a hat.
 Yes, one can use suggested settings, and the influence of film has certainly made for more “cinematic” plays, but playwrights are forced to get more out of their settings.
 Considering that many independent films want a limited number of locations, learning how to milk what you’ve got is a valuable skill.
 And remember that setting isn’t just a location: it’s a place in time, too.
 Once again, it’s the playwright who is forced to select that place in time carefully, and to maximize the action that can take place there.

-- It’s not all about plot: Plot is important.
+- It’s not all about plot: The plot is important.
 Someone wants something, and during the course of the story, a series of plot events mark that character’s trying to get it.
 But plot is not “action,” which is defined as “a purposeful change.”
-And sometimes screenplays get too caught up in plot.
+And sometimes screenplays get too caught up in the plot.